“Practice Management: Plan to Grow,” by Ed Finkel, was originally published in the March 2015 edition of the Illinois Bar Journal.

 “They may only have one shot at doing it,” he says.
 “They’re not going to have the patience for a time commitment over a period of months.
 It might have to happen in a retreat setting.
 You do the pre-work, financial review and analysis, beforehand.
 And then we lock ourselves up for a day or two in a retreat-type setting and basically work through the whole process.”

-To measure strategic planning success financially and otherwise, Jenner uses a range of metrics and compares performance throughout the year against the strategic plan, monthly, biannually, and annually, Truax says.
+To measure law firm strategic planning success financially and otherwise, Jenner uses a range of metrics and compares performance throughout the year against the strategic plan, monthly, biannually, and annually, Truax says.
 “That will guide us as to whether we’re moving forward with respect to that strategic objective,” he says.
 “There may be all kinds of reasons why your performance deviates from the plan, but we measure that on an ongoing basis.”

 What sort of metrics?
 Wilson’s strategic plans go out five years and attempt to project for each year the gross revenue, net income before taxes, the number of people he will employ, and numbers of matters he expects to handle.
 He measures his marketing success in terms of numbers of articles published, newsletters contributed to, seminars delivered, and new contacts and referral sources.
 “From that, we would also try to back in the number of new clients we would get each year,” he says.
 “These obviously are all projected goals.”